mossi4476/STEDI-Human-Balance-Analytics/README.md

 ## Contributing
 We welcome contributions from the community.
 Please create a pull request or open an issue to discuss changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact
-If you have any questions, please reach out to us via email: support@example.com.